radiomicsgroup/SpinFlowSim/examples/manuals/visu_manual.md

         OPTIONAL INPUT PARAMETERS
         ----------
-        outvideo:  string indicating the path of an .mp4 where the animation will be saved
+        outvideo:  string indicating the path of a GIF where the animation will be saved
                    as a video (default: None - no video saved)